julianeon/blog-basic-react/README.md

 ## About

-This is a very basic React blog.
+This is a very simple React blog, demonstrating how to make one.

 I wrote about it on [JavaScriptPage](https://javascriptpage.com/building-simple-blog-using-react).